-The right to receive information and ideas has been held to exist without regard to content or the perceived social worth of the message conveyed.214 In the case of obscenity, which the Court has held to fall outside the ambit of first amendment protection,215 the Court has been careful to point out that obscene material "by definition lacks any serious literary, artistic, or scientific value."216 Control of obscenity has been carefully differentiated from "control of reason and intellect."217 It seems clear, then, that so long as material does have serious scientific value, objections to its content based on moral or political preferences would be held insufficient to justify governmental interference with either the receipt or the dissemination of such information.
+The right to receive information and ideas has been held to exist without regard to content or the perceived social worth of the message conveved.
+214 In the case of obscenity, which the Court has held to fall outside the ambit of first amendment protection.215 the Court has been careful to point out that obscene material "by definition lacks any serious literary, artistic, or scientific value."216 Control of obscenity has been carefully differentiated from "control of reason and intellect."217 It seems clear, then, that so long as material does have serious scientific value, objections to its content based on moral or political preferences would be held insufficient to justify governmental interference with either the receipt or the dissemination of such information.

 In practice, governmental interference with the scientific process is least likely to occur at the dissemination of reception stages.
-Suppression of pure expression in either its active or passive aspect cannot easily be disguised as anything but what it is: censorship.218 Governmental suppression of information with scientific content would be difficult to justify to a citizenry with its roots in the Enlightenment.219
+Suppression of pure expression in either its active or passive aspect cannot easily be disguised as anything but what it is: censorship.218 Governmental suppression of information with scientific content would be difficult to justify to a citizenry with its roots in the Enlightenment, 219 denial of a visa for a foreign communist invited to speak in the United States.
+The denial of a visa for a toreign communist invited to speak in the United States.
+The Court's decision upholding the denial turned on the traditional "plenary" power of Congress to exclude aliens.
+See discussion of Zemel v.
+Rusk, 381 U.S. 1 (1965), and Kent v.

-Kent v.
 Dulles, 357 U.S. 116 (1958), at notes 178-80 and accompanying text supra.
 214. Stanley v.
 Georgia, 394 U.S. 557, 564 (1969).
 215. See, e.g., Paris Adult Theatre I v.
 Slaton, 413 U.S. 49, 61 (1973); Roth v.
 United States, 354 U.S. 476, 485 (1957).
 The power to control obscenity is based, said the Court, on "a State's broad power to regulate commerce and protect the public environment."
 Paris Adult Theatre, 413 U.S. at 68-69.

 216. Paris Adult Theatre, 413 U.S. 49, 67 (1973) (quoting language from Miller v.
 California, 413 U.S. 15, 24, 34 (1973) (emphasis added)).
 217. Paris Adult Theatre, 413 U.S. 49, 67 (1973).

-218. Suppression at the experimentation stage, on the other hand, could relatively easily be cloaked in improper assertion of the police power, see notes 165-69 and accompanying text supra, or in the rhetoric of cost-benefit analysis for legislative or administrative funding decisions, see notes 237 & 272 and accompanying text infra. text infra.
+Suppression at the experimentation stage, on the other hand, could relatively easily be cloaked in improper assertion of the police power, see notes 165-69 and accompanying text supra, or in the rhetoric of cost-benefit analysis for legislative or administrative funding decisions, see notes 237 & 272 and accompanying text infra.

-219. An exception to this statement might arise when access to scientific information is restricted for reasons of national security; however, the government has yet tion is restricted for reasons of national security; however, the government has yet to assert national security successfully as justification for prior restraint on expres-sion.
+^{219.} An exception to this statement might arise when access to scientific information is restricted for reasons of national security; however, the government has yet to assert national security successfully as justification for prior restraint on expression.
 As Professor Tribe observed, "The Supreme Court has spoken of constitutionally permissible prior restraints as 'exceptional cases' [quoting dictum in Near v.
-Minne-sota, 283 U.S. 697, 716 (1931)].
+Minnesota, 283 U.S. 697, 716 (1931)].
 This impression has been reinforced by the Court's decisions refusing to perceive [alleged] threats to national security [citing New York Times v.
 United States (The Pentagon Papers Case), 403 U.S. 713 (1971)]" L. TRIBE, AMERICAN CONSTITUTIONAL LAW § 12-33, at 728-29 & nn.1-2 (1978).